otzy/IntensityThrottle/readme.md

 ```

-If you want to throttle web requests or any other events across different request and/or servers, you should use memcached.
+If you want to throttle web requests or any other events across different requests and/or servers, you should use memcached server.
 You can use Memcached class directly as a storage:

 ```